 “New Sweden was the last of the European colonial empires to be founded in North America,” the historian Hildor Arnold Barton has written, “as well as the smallest, least populous, and shortest-lived.”

 The colony never boasted more than a few hundred residents at any given time, and it only lasted for some 17 years before being conquered by the Dutch.
 Yet despite being a mere footnote to American colonization, New Sweden’s settlers made several contributions to history.
-Along with bringing Lutheran Christianity to the New World, they were also responsible for introducing that most iconic of early American buildings: the log cabin.
+Along with bringing Lutheran Christianity to the New World, they were also responsible for introducing the most iconic of early American buildings: the log cabin.

 Plans for Sweden’s overseas territory first took shape in the 1630s, when a commercial outfit called the New Sweden Company was formed to exploit the tobacco and fur trade in North America.
 The task of leading its first expedition fell to Peter Minuit, a Dutch explorer who had previously won fame for purchasing the island of Manhattan for the Dutch West India Company.

 With Minuit at the helm, the ships Kalmar Nyckel and Fogel Grip set sail from Sweden in late 1637 with some 25 would-be colonists.
 By March 1638, the vessels had traveled up the Delaware River and dropped anchor near modern-day Wilmington, Delaware.
 As one of his first orders of business, Minuit gathered leaders of the local Lenape and Susquehannock tribes and arranged to purchase a swath of territory that now comprises parts of Delaware, Pennsylvania and New Jersey.